 Dairy-Free Finnish Blueberry Pie is a decadent sweet and sour blueberry pie full of the flavors of summer.
-Sweet and sour is a wonderful flavor combination.
+Needless to say, sweet and sour is a wonderful flavor combination.
 In honor of Saint Urho’s Day, I wanted to create my own version which is dairy-free, gluten-free, as well as grain-free and refined sugar-free.

 Happy Saint Urho’s Day tomorrow!
 I bet you don’t know about Saint Urho’s Day.
 Well, it’s an American-Finnish Holiday which is a humorous story.
 March 16th a holiday called Saint Urho’s which seems to now be celebrated in parts of Finland which is a country in Europe.
 The story was related to me at a Finnish Lodge meeting, celebrating Saint Urho’s Day.